 Mera peak is classified as the highest trekking peak in the world with an altitude of 6,461m/21,247ft.
 From the summit of Mera Peak, you can spectate five world’s highest mountain above the height of 8,000m including Mt.
 Everest (8,848m), Kanchenjunga (8,586m), Lhotse (8,516m), Makalu (8,481m) & Cho Oyu (8,201m).

 On your 6th day, you will trek to Tangnag via Mousam-Kharka.
-The trails take you Hinku Drangka northwards, eventually leaving the forest to the wide-open pasture land.
+The trails take you to Hinku Drangka northwards, eventually leaving the forest to the wide-open pasture land.
 The next day you will have a rest day for acclimatization.
 The route then leads you to Khare, also where you will have a second acclimatization day.

 From Khare, you will trek to Mera Base Camp.
-And from there you will climb the High Camp for overnight stay.
+And from there you will climb the High Camp for an overnight stay.
 The next day is a very special day as you will climb to the summit of Mera Peak.
 You will wake up early in the morning (around 2 am to 3 am) & ascend to Mera Peak top which will take you around 4 to 6 hours.
-Reaching the top is worthwhile & once in a lifetime experience.
+Reaching the top is a worthwhile & once in a lifetime experience.

 After successfully summiting to the top of Mera Peak trek back to Lukla following the same route.

 When choosing the itinerary, you should always choose the best one.
 Itinerary depends upon your style.

 - Day 1: RECEIVED BY PRISTINE NEPAL GUIDE & TRANSFER TO HOTEL